 - The refillable aluminum CO2 cartridges are returned to the company and exchanged for new ones, so no component of the system is ever thrown away.
 In fact, all you purchase is the CO2 itself.
-The cartridge remains the property of Soda Club and must be returned, empty or not, after five years.
+The cartridge remains the property of Soda Stream and must be returned, empty or not, after five years.

 - No electricity, batteries, or other energy source is required to operate this appliance.

 So what’s the problem?
 Well, the first drawback is the price.
 The Penguin costs $250!!!
 [2018 Update: The Crystal model is still pricey but well under $250 on Amazon.]

-Still, it couldn’t hurt to add it to my wish list, right?
+Still, it couldn’t hurt to add it to my wishlist, right?
 But then I looked more carefully at what comes packaged with the Penguin.
 In addition to the machine, four cartridges, and two carafes, you get twelve plastic sample bottles of soda flavoring syrup.
 I wouldn’t use the syrup anyway, plastic bottles or not.
 And while these are free of high fructose corn syrup, I’d rather flavor my fizzy water with a little lemon or splash of fruit juice.

-So I called Soda Club to find out if I could buy the Penguin without the soda syrup.
+So I called Soda Stream to find out if I could buy the Penguin without the soda syrup.
 No go.
 There was just no way to take it out of the already packaged box before shipping.
 Okay, what if I mailed the syrup bottles back to Soda Club after I opened the box?
 Honestly, the rep said, they’d probably throw them away.